pachterlab/CGP_2023/README.md

 2) [`get_data_example_notebook.ipynb`](https://github.com/tarachari3/CGP_2023/blob/main/get_data_example_notebook.ipynb): Tutorial notebook of how to obtain U and S counts from single-cell RNA-seq FASTQs.

 3) **analysis_notebooks**
-  *All analysis notebooks from which the paper figures were generated, and each can be run standalone*
+  *All analysis notebooks from which the paper figures were generated.
+Each can be run standalone.*

    Main Figure Notebooks :
     * `Fig1_standard.ipynb`: Notebook for generating Fig. 1 standard clustering plots.